vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

 ```

 To run this packet capture indefinitely, omit the `--count` argument.
 Note the rules and formatting of the packet filter expression `--bpf` are determined by *tshark* since this argument string is passed directly to the command.

+## Summing Up

+**Escpap** illustrates how to use some interesting Python features, most notably iterator functions.
+The Elasticsearch Python client API makes good use of iterators in the bulk indexing helper functions.
+Iterators made it possible to delegate packet capture to our generator functions for live and file capture then continually pass back packets to the packet indexing function, which is itself a generator that conveys the packets to the Elasticsearch client bulk indexing function.
+This chain of functions runs concurrently to provide a stream of packets to Elasticsearch.